Substantial, well-documented . . . One of our most accomplished, erudite and prolific historians of modern Russia

 In Kremlin Winter, Robert Service, acclaimed biographer of Lenin, Stalin and Trotsky and one of the finest historians of modern Russia, brings his deep understanding of that country to bear on the man who leads it.

-'One of our most accomplished, erudite and prolific historians of modern Russia.' – Rodric Braithwaite, New Statesman
+'One of our most accomplished, erudite and prolific historians of modern Russia' – Rodric Braithwaite, New Statesman

 Vladimir Putin has dominated Russian politics since Boris Yeltsin relinquished the presidency in his favour in May 2000.
-He served two terms as president, before himself relinquishing the post to his prime minister, Dimitri Medvedev, only to return to presidential power for a third time in 2012.
+He served two terms as president, before himself relinquishing the post to his prime minister, Dimitri Medvedev, only to return to power for a third time in 2012.

 Putin’s rule, whether as president or prime minister, has been marked by a steady increase in domestic repression and international assertiveness.
 Despite this, there have been signs of liberal growth and Putin – and Russia – now faces a far from certain future.